codepraise/codepraise-api/README.md

 1. Run `RACK_ENV=test rake db:migrate` if you never run the test.
 2. Open a new kernal and run `rake worker:run:test`.
-3. Run `rake spec` or any other sperate file to go through the test.
+3. Run `rake spec` or any other sperate file on the first kernal to go through the test.